clombo/FibFun/README.md

 # Summary

 Just a test script to test out the Template and argparse python modules.
-Also build a object to generate the fibonacci numbers which is returned in the script when you run it via command line.
+Also built a class to generate the fibonacci numbers which is returned in the script when you run it via command line.

 # Usage